maptv/maptv.github.io/dec/date/index.md

 266: <span class="cyan">${day266dotwDiff + 266}</span> =
 <span class="azul">${day266dotwDiff}</span> + 266.

-Apart from the dotw and dotw difference equations, the Thanksgiving🦃calculation above relies on the Dec dote equation, which is based on the <a href="https://howardhinnant.github.io/date_algorithms.html#days_from_civil"
+Apart from the dow and dow difference equations, the Thanksgiving🦃calculation above relies on the Dec dote equation, which is based on the <a href="https://howardhinnant.github.io/date_algorithms.html#days_from_civil"